 It’s that time of year again.
 Cold season.
-We all know it, because most everyone during the fall or winter season has succumbed to the viral malady that can last 1-2 weeks and cause sneezing, scratchy throat, low energy, stuffy head, and a runny nose.
+We all know it, because most everyone during the fall or winter season has succumbed to the viral malady that can last 1-2 weeks and cause sneezing, fever, scratchy throat, low energy, stuffy head, and a runny nose.
 In fact, according to the CDC, it’s still the number one reason for lost days at school and at work (1).
 With no cures on the horizon due to these numerous (over 200 types), ever-changing viruses, we focus on ways to reduce risk, improve our host defense mechanisms and shorten duration and severity in the event of ‘catching the cold’.

 Before addressing effective and natural support measures for the common cold, we need to understand why and how we become so susceptible duringthe ‘cold season’.